lue-bird/elm-no-record-type-alias-constructor-function/README.md

   - no separate `RecordWithoutConstructorFunction`s hanging around
   - a single place for up to date public documentation
   - a common recognizable name
-  - (additional safety that `RecordWithoutConstructorFunction` will never aliased to a different type)
+  - safety that `RecordWithoutConstructorFunction` will never be aliased to a different type

 consider
 ```monospace